 Arduino is an open-source electronics platform based on easy-to-use hardware and software.
-Arduino boards are able to read inputs, like light sensors, activating a motor, turning on an LED, etc. Note! outside USA they have changed the name to Genuino.
+Arduino boards are able to read inputs, like light sensors, activating a motor, turning on an LED, etc.

 A lots of different Arduino boards exists, but Arduino UNO is the most popular and used Arduino board.